 The lease transaction involving acquisition of capital equipment to be used by the actual use for a fairly long period of time (over the economic life of the assets) is popularly known as ‘finance lease’, where the lessor is the legal owner and the lessee enjoys the ‘usufructs’ of the leased asset.

 There are certain merits of finance lease which may include, no margin money, customised cash flow for the lessee, avoidance of loan covenants and fast and flexible financing, and hedge against risks of inflation and obsolescence.

 Of course, lease financing has certain demerits as well.
 Leasing is considered as not suitable for project financing as asset leasing requires rentals to be paid in advance, while in project financing, a long gestation period is normally required.
 Leasing arrangement would prove costlier than other funding arrangements where the residual value of the asset is substantial and in a finance lease.

 i.
 MFIs as financial intermediaries

 Business Correspondents / Customer Service Points (BC/CSPs) have been deployed to provide ‘the last mile’ banking services to the unbanked people and the role of MFIs is significant in this regard.
-So, leveraging the MFIs and particularly the NBFC-MFIs would help increasing the credit flow to MSEs particularly for their investment credit needs.
+So, leveraging the MFIs and particularly the NBFC-MFIs would help to increase the credit flow to MSEs particularly for their investment credit needs.

-As regards NBFCs/ MFIs that may be allowed to undertake participative financing and/or any other non-interest based financing, the RBI may issue suitable directions for compliance by banks and other agencies allowed in this regard.
+As regards NBFCs/ MFIs that may be allowed to undertake participative financing and/or any other non-interest-based financing, the RBI may issue suitable directions for compliance by banks and other agencies allowed in this regard.

 ii.
 Make use of ICT mandatory